On the Origin of Quantum Uncertainty

-For finite programs of length $n$ the function $F(s,m)$ definitely exists (you cannot use Cantor's argument on finite sequences), and therefore we can calculate the halting probability $\Omega_n$ of all program up to length $n$ (but not longer).
+For finite programs of length $n$ the function $F(s,m)$ definitely exists (you cannot use Cantor's argument on finite sequences), and therefore we can calculate the halting probability $\Omega_n$ of all programs up to length $n$ (but not longer).
 Let $S_n$ be the set of all programs of length up to $n$ and let $H_n$ be the set of all programs up to size $n$ that halt after running them for some time $T$ (the argument does not have to specify exactly how large $T$ is, but imagine that $T$ should scale with $n$).
-We can then define \be \Omega_n=\sum_{m \in H_n}2^{-|m|}\;. \ee If we wait long enough, all $n$ bits of $\Omega_n$ will be correct---meaning that they are the same bits as the first $n$ bits of $\Omega$\footnote{Note that $\Omega_n<\Omega<\Omega_n +2^{-n}$ because (due to the prefix-free nature of the programs) all the halting programs longer than $n$ in the world can never add more than $2^{-n}$ to $\Omega_n$.}.
+We can then define \be \Omega_n=\sum_{m \in H_n}2^{-\vert m\vert}\;. \ee If we wait long enough, all $n$ bits of $\Omega_n$ will be correct---meaning that they are the same bits as the first $n$ of $\Omega$'s bits~\footnote{Note that $\Omega_n<\Omega<\Omega_n +2^{-n}$ because (due to the prefix-free nature of the programs) all the halting programs longer than $n$ in the world can never add more than $2^{-n}$ to $\Omega_n$.}.
 In that case, the program that tests programs must have found {\em all} programs up to length $n$ that halt.
 This, in turn, implies that the program that encodes the algorithm $F(s,m)$ that achieves this feat {\em must} be longer than $n$, since otherwise a universal halting program would exist.